 Bsc(Hons), PgDip, MBACP

 I have an interest in counselling children, adolescents, and women, as I have experience working in various fields with these client groups.
 My first exposure to counselling was during the sandwich year of my BSc (Hons) in Psychology where I supported adults who had learning disabilities.
-Before my sandwich year, I became a volunteer counsellor for Childline (part of the NSPCC) and committed to three years with this organisation.
-I have worked in a nursery, as a nanny, a youth worker, and as a play-scheme facilitator, and am currently working for a charity called ‘Kids’ that supports disabled children and families.
-My role as a support manager for a tuition company, for almost eight years, enabled me to provide counselling and coaching to both primary and secondary school pupils, as well as the young tutor and centre management teams.
+I have also been a volunteer counsellor for Childline (part of the NSPCC), and worked as a play-worker for a charity called ‘Kids’ that supports disabled children and families.
+My role as a support manager for a tuition company (Explore Learning), for almost eight years, enabled me to provide counselling and coaching to both primary and secondary school pupils, as well as the young tutor and centre management teams.

 My interest in working therapeutically with women began when I conducted my second university placement.
 In this capacity, I planned and implemented workshops to empower women in areas where they wanted more support, such as self-esteem and social skills.
 This sparked my desire to want to continue to work closely with women, especially those from a BAME background, due to the underrepresentation that this group faces.

-All these roles were motivated by my passion to help others, especially children, adolescents, and women.
-This led me to undertake a level 3 foundation course in counselling children, with the 'Place2Be', and an accredited diploma course with the University of East London, to become a qualified Counsellor and Psychotherapist.
+All these roles were motivated by my passion to help others, especially children, adolescents and women.
+This led me to undertake a level 3 foundation course in counselling children, with 'Place2Be', and an accredited diploma course with the University of East London, to become a qualified Counsellor and Psychotherapist.